 Although you’re responsible for the costs, that doesn’t necessarily mean that you need to pay out-of-pocket.
 Continue reading to see some of the ways you might be able to handle your medical bills as your case progresses.
-We invite you to speak with the Athens car accident lawyers at Rafi Law Group to learn more about your legal options.
+We invite you to speak with the Athens car accident lawyers at Rafi Law Firm to learn more about your legal options.
 You can contact us online or call (706) 995-7547 for a free consultation.

 Although you are responsible for the up-front costs of your medical treatment and expenses resulting from the accident caused by someone else, you have options for handling these expenses:

 Here’s a closer look at these payment scenarios.

 Your regular health insurance can cover your medical treatment, just like it would if you were hurt in some other way or if you developed a severe illness, but you will still be responsible for the out-of-pocket costs associated with your plan such as copays and deductibles.
 If your case is successful, a portion of your settlement or jury award might go toward reimbursing your insurer for the costs they paid.